Inventory control: laying paths for a bright business future

 Because good inventory control is the science and art of reducing waste to as close to zero as you can get.

-But what about for the small manufacturer, maker, or craft workshop?
+But what about for the scaling manufacturer?

 These are the unsung heroes of immaculate inventory control.

-They made the right inventory control choices, and gave their business a bright future.
+They made the right inventory control choices and gave their business a bright future.

-Inventory Control Challenges for Small Manufacturing Businesses
+Inventory Control Challenges for Manufacturing Businesses

 As the old saying goes: “Nothing worth having comes easy.”

 The same goes for effortless inventory control.
 It takes time for you to find out what works best for your business.
 Your policies depend on many factors.
-These include your industry, the cost of your raw materials, the amount of MRO you require, and the frequency and average size of your sales orders.
+These include your industry, the cost of your raw materials, the amount of MRO you require, and the frequency and the average size of your sales orders.

 Here are the Core Areas in which to exercise inventory control at all points in your business.